FreddyVRetro/ISA-PicoMEM/README.md

 100 or 200Mb are ideal size, as it will be recognized and usable by DOS 6 and DOS 3.31 <br />
 As you can add 4 Disk with 4 partitions, you can create diferent disk images for different usage, like a partition with games, another with music ... <br />

+**Warning :**
-**Warning :** You may have compatibility problem with some uSD, even if the compatibility has been greatly improved in the November 2023 firmware.<br />
+- You may have compatibility problem with some uSD, even if the compatibility has been greatly improved in the November 2023 firmware.<br />
+- Support only SDHC SD Cards.<br />

 ## ne2000 emulation via Wifi